MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/image.md

 If you create an Image object using code, call the default constructor, then set the [Image.Source](image_source.md) property.
 Setting the [Image.Source](image_source.md) property requires an instance of the [BitmapImage](../microsoft.ui.xaml.media.imaging/bitmapimage.md) class, which you also must construct.
 If your image source is a file referenced by Uniform Resource Identifier (URI), use the [BitmapImage](../microsoft.ui.xaml.media.imaging/bitmapimage_bitmapimage_843413386.md) constructor that takes a Uniform Resource Identifier (URI) parameter.
 When you reference local content, you must include the **ms-appx:** scheme in the absolute Uniform Resource Identifier (URI) that you use as the [BitmapImage](../microsoft.ui.xaml.media.imaging/bitmapimage_bitmapimage_843413386.md) constructor parameter.
 In code, you don't get the processing shortcuts for combining relative Uniform Resource Identifier (URI) parts and the **ms-appx:** scheme that happens automatically if you specify [Source](image_source.md) as a XAML attribute.
 Instead you must explicitly construct an absolute Uniform Resource Identifier (URI) with the appropriate scheme.
 You typically use the **ms-appx:** scheme for an image file that's packaged as part of your app.

 > [!TIP]
-> If you're using C# or Microsoft Visual Basic, you can get the [BaseUri](../microsoft.ui.xaml/frameworkelement_baseuri.md) property of the Image, and pass that as the *baseUri* parameter for [System.Uri](/dotnet/api/system.uri?view=dotnet-uwp-10.0&preserve-view=true) constructors that combine a Uniform Resource Identifier (URI) base location and a relative path within that location.
+> If you're using C#, you can get the [BaseUri](../microsoft.ui.xaml/frameworkelement_baseuri.md) property of the Image, and pass that as the *baseUri* parameter for [System.Uri](/dotnet/api/system.uri?view=dotnet-uwp-10.0&preserve-view=true) constructors that combine a Uniform Resource Identifier (URI) base location and a relative path within that location.

 Here's an example of setting [Image.Source](image_source.md) in C#.
 In this example, the Image object was created in XAML but doesn't have a source or any other property values; instead these values are provided at run-time when the Image is loaded from XAML.